jonashackt/gitlab-ci-stack/README.md

 If you don´t mind about the tld, choose something like `yourDomainName.yxz` or `yourDomainName.online`, which are available from 1$/year.
 Just be sure to pick [one from this provider list](https://github.com/AnalogJ/lexicon#providers).

+__YOU NEED API ACCESS TO PROCEED!__: What all the blog posts only tell you at the end: Besides your regularly registered/purchased domain you´ll need API-access to your provider, which often isn´t included in the standard price of your domain!
+I choose https://www.namecheap.com/ and to use the [namecheap api](https://www.namecheap.com/support/api), you´ll need to [upgrade your balance to 50$](https://www.namecheap.com/support/knowledgebase/article.aspx/9739/63/api--faq#c).

 > There has been done some great work in the field of generating Let´s Encrypt certificates for private servers (see https://blog.thesparktree.com/generating-intranet-and-private-network-ssl)

 The playbook [letsencrypt.yml](letsencrypt.yml) (which is choosen if `https_internal_server` is set to `true`) just automates all the steps described in the mentioned post.
 It uses [dehydrated](https://github.com/lukas2511/dehydrated) as an alternative Let´s Encrypt client togehter with [lexicon](https://github.com/AnalogJ/lexicon), which is standardises the way how to manipulate DNS records via their API [on multiple DNS providers](https://github.com/AnalogJ/lexicon#providers).
 We install both tools with Ansible: